-Don’t get us wrong, Tokyo is one of our favorite cities in the world (there are endless things to do in Tokyo!), but when it comes to finding the most beautiful places in Japan, we’re going to venture outside the city limits and share some hidden gems and top sights you need to put on your Japan bucket list.
+Don’t get us wrong, Tokyo is one of our favorite cities in the world (there are endless things to do in Tokyo!), but when it comes to finding the most beautiful places in Japan, we’re going to venture outside the city limits and share some hidden gems and top sights you need to put on your bucket list.

 Come along as we take you through traditional Japanese villages that look straight out of a storybook and to beaches that you will swear are in Tahiti.
-We’ll bring you on one of the most beautiful hikes in Japan (that I’m betting you’ve never heard about!), and through seldom talked-about mountain ranges that most travelers never see.
+We’ll take you on one of the most beautiful hikes in Japan (that I’m betting you’ve never heard about!), and through seldom talked-about mountain ranges that most travelers never see.

 Can I see all of these places in one trip?